SpongeBob vs. Tariffs: How the One Bag Life of a Mental Health Warrior Saved Bikini Bottom

 I walked up and tapped SpongeBob on the shoulder.
 “Hey, guys.
 What’s all the fuss?”

-And in their panic, SpongeBob and his friends remembered something they’d learned from the Warrior Program—something tailor-made for moments like this: my book, One Bag Life of a Mental Health Warrior.
+Even in their panic, SpongeBob and his friends remembered what they’d learned from the Warrior Program — a strategy built for moments just like this, found in my book One Bag Life of a Mental Health Warrior.

-They had their copy in Patrick’s backpack (don’t ask how a starfish wears one), and they were using it in the most creative way possible—to beat tariff anxiety.
+They had their copy tucked into Patrick’s backpack (don’t ask how a starfish wears one), and they were using it in the most creative way possible — to battle their tariff anxiety.

 I smiled.
 “That’s exactly the point.”

-Last month, I caught myself spiraling over rising prices—eggs, gas, even toothpaste!
-Instead of refreshing my news feed for the 27th time and muttering about inflation to my dog (who, frankly, wasn’t offering much insight), I grabbed a scrap of paper and scribbled down three things I could do for free that would make me smile.
+Last month, I caught myself spiraling over rising prices — eggs, gas, even toothpaste!
+Instead of refreshing my news feed for the 27th time and muttering about inflation to my cat (who, frankly, wasn’t offering much insight), I grabbed a scrap of paper and scribbled down three free things that would make me smile.

 I ended up walking to the local park, watching dogs chase squirrels, and getting a front-row seat to an intense game of toddler vs. playground swing set.
-I laughed harder than I had all week and returned home feeling recharged, grounded, and reminded that joy doesn’t have to come with a price tag.
+I laughed harder than I had all week and came home feeling recharged, grounded and reminded that joy doesn’t need a price tag.

 SpongeBob’s eyes lit up.
 “So… I could take Gary for a walk instead of panicking about spatula tariffs?”

 Not long ago, I had one of “those weeks.”
-You know the kind—emails piling up, bills due, and the car making a mysterious new noise that sounds oddly like judgment.
+You know the kind — emails piling up, bills due, and the car making a mysterious new noise that sounded oddly like judgment.
 I didn’t have the time (or cash) to jet off somewhere glamorous, so I got creative.

-I popped some old-school stovetop popcorn, added a little cinnamon (fancy!), and invited a friend over for a movie night.
-We watched one of my all-time favorites—laughing, quoting every line, and debating whether the villain really had a point.
-Total cost?
-Around $2.
-Mental health value?
-Off the charts.
+I popped some old-school stovetop popcorn, sprinkled in a little cinnamon (fancy!) and invited a friend over for a movie night.
+We laughed, quoted every line, and debated whether the villain really had a point.

-In stressful times, we’re often tempted to retreat into survival mode—hoarding space, emotions, and resources.
-But connection is what keeps our Warrior fire lit.
+In stressful times, it’s tempting to retreat into survival mode — hoarding space, emotions, and resources.
+But connection is what keeps a Warrior’s fire lit.

-So, here’s your action: Create a simple experience, and invite someone into it.
-Whether it’s a walk, a homemade meal, a memory swap, or just sitting together in peaceful silence—shared moments give us strength.
+So here’s your action: create a simple experience and invite someone into it.
+Whether it’s a walk, a homemade meal, a memory swap, or even sitting together in peaceful silence — shared moments give us strength.

-Last month, I was feeling weighed down by the news (yep, even warriors have “heavy brain” days).
-Instead of isolating, I texted a friend: “Popcorn + bad movie night = tonight?”
+Last month, I was feeling weighed down by the news (even Warriors have “heavy brain” days).
+Instead of isolating, I texted a friend: “Diet soda at the park = this afternoon?”

 They replied with one word: “YES.”

-We laughed, groaned at the film, and—somewhere between the second bowl of popcorn and the epic overacting—we both felt lighter.
+We met up, sat in the summer sun and watched dogs zoom around the dog park for 20 minutes.
+By the time we left, we both felt lighter.
 The stress didn’t magically vanish, but we weren’t carrying it alone anymore.
 Together, we grew stronger.

 “I could host a gratitude circle in the Krusty Krab kitchen!”
-SpongeBob said, arms wide.
+SpongeBob exclaimed, arms wide.
 “Everyone brings one happy story and a side dish!”

 “Like tariffs,” added Patrick, stuffing the book back in his bag.

 “And we’re turning our panic into purpose!”
-SpongeBob said, striking a heroic pose.
+SpongeBob announced, striking a heroic pose.

-So, the next time you see “Tariffs” splashed across the news, don’t let stress hijack your day.
-Instead, channel your inner Warrior and grab your One Bag Life tools.
-Stop those negative thoughts in their tracks—and shift your focus to the joy, peace and power found in simple experiences.
+So the next time you see “Tariffs” splashed across the news, don’t let stress hijack your day.
+Channel your inner Warrior, grab your One Bag Life tools and shift your focus to the simple, meaningful experiences that fuel real joy.

-Because happiness doesn’t come from stuff—it comes from how we live, what we choose to focus on and the meaningful moments we create!
+Because happiness doesn’t come from stuff — it comes from how we live, what we choose to focus on and the moments we create along the way!

 Bruce Schutter